flagsoft/mv7config/README.md

 # mv7config

-Unofficial utility for configuring Shure MV7 microphones.
+Unofficial utility for configuring Shure MV7 microphones for Linux and macOS.

 ## Linux
 ![Screenshot of the configuration panel](res/screenshot.png)

+### How to start the App
+% python3.11 ./gui.py

 ## macOS